MPAS-Dev/compass/test/_sources/developers_guide/docs.rst.txt

 * A description of any common framework within the core that the configuration or test case pages may need to refer to.
-This should only include framework that users may need to be aware of, e.g. because of :ref:`config_files` or :ref:`dev_namelist` options they may wish to edit.
+This should only include framework that users may need to be aware of, e.g. because of :ref:`configuration_files` or :ref:`dev_namelist` options they may wish to edit.

 * A description of each test suite, including which test cases are included